 What happens if they get hiccups at a certain time?

-Hiccups can happen more during feeding time, so if you’re worried about when your baby is getting hiccups, why not keep a note and see if the times tally with when you’re feeding.
-If you figure out this is the case, there are a few things you can try to help a baby get rid of hiccups:
+If you figure out this is the case, there are a few things you can try to help get rid of baby hiccups.

 How to stop baby hiccups when feeding